-Temperatures are skyrocketing- what’s a hot weather parent to do?
+Temperatures are skyrocketing- what’s a parent to do in hot weather?
 Don’t let high temperatures keep you from doing what you love with your little one.
-Carry on with these hot weather safety tips for more comfortable babywearing.
+Carry on with these hot weather babywearing safety tips.

 Time outings for the coolest parts of the day

 It might sound obvious, but stay out of the sun wherever possible.
 Keep outdoor activities to the morning and evening when the temps are a bit cooler.
 Babies lack the ability to regulate body temperature the way adults do and their skin is even more likely to sunburn.
 Take advantage of air conditioned spaces wherever possible.
 If you feel hot, your baby probably feels even hotter.